learningd3/learningd3.github.io/_posts/2017-01-07-generative-art.md

 <blockquote class="twitter-tweet tw-align-center" data-lang="en"><p lang="en" dir="ltr">❤️ Next Step is to get this Mitchell&#39;s best candidate example to fill in an arbitrary path. <a href="https://t.co/cksIDOrpnk">https://t.co/cksIDOrpnk</a> <a href="https://twitter.com/hashtag/d3js?src=hash">#d3js</a> <a href="https://t.co/kjC5aqf3VL">pic.twitter.com/kjC5aqf3VL</a></p>&mdash; Philip Davis (@philipcdavis) <a href="https://twitter.com/philipcdavis/status/817048601545146368">January 5, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 This effect was really great on its own.
 But it's not what I wanted for this piece.
-I didn't want a grid based distribution.
-I wanted it to look like a human placed the circles, which i why I decided to use an alorithm.
+I didn't want an even grid of circles.
+I wanted it to look like a human placed the circles.

 I was really inspired by Mike Bostock's example of Mitchell's best candidate.
-What this algorithm does takes a number of candidates.
-Plots them randomly, and then chooses the best candidate based on whatever point is farthest from all the others.
+This algorithm takes a number of random  coordinates, and then chooses the best candidate based on whatever point is farthest from all the others.

 Using this algorithm, I was able to get my final result.